noahehall/theBookOfNoah/0current/aws/0storage.md

     - many to one
     - volume & instance must be in the same AZ
   - can persist beyond the life of the ec2

+### EBS snapshots

+- fundamental component & basic building block of high availability solutions
+- is a file which contains a copy of all data stored on a disk image (e.g. a copy of an EBS attached to an ec2)
+  - are incrementally copied, so the initial snapshot will take a long time, but subsequent snapshots are faster
+- are stored in s3

+- cost ~ .05/gig/month

+- use cases
+  - configuring a default ec2 (e.g. softare/OS hardening) then take a snapshot of the volume for reuse
+  - create an AMI from a snapshot, the AMI can then be used like a base box

 ### ebs considerations